'Jackass' star Bam Margera to stand trial on assault charge in fight with brother, judge rules – KION546

 Margera, who also starred in the MTV reality series “Viva La Bam,” wrote on social media after his arrest that the allegations “are not true,” and the brothers threatened to sue each other over the conflict.

-“I don’t care about the money,” Jess Barbera said.
+“I don’t care about the money,” Jess Barbera said Thursday.
 “My brother’s a good dude when he’s not messed up.
 I don’t think he would hurt a fly.
 It’s just when he’s been up for days, it’s scary.”